-“Our review of existing econometric studies suggests that P2P file-sharing tends to decrease music purchasing,” says the study.
+“Our review of existing econometric studies suggests that P2P file-sharing tends to decrease music purchasing,”.
 “However, we find the opposite, namely that P2P file-sharing tends to increase rather than decrease music purchasing.”

 What makes the study so fascinating is that it’s been commissioned and released with the blessings of the Canadian Federal Government and not some self-serving poll commissioned by the music industry.